 Candidates win the election by getting an absolute majority of the first choice votes cast for the office: 50% + 1.
 The first choice votes will be counted by voting equipment at each polling place.
 On election night, the vote totals will be available online at www.rcelections.org.

-If no candidate gets a majority of first choice votes on election night, counting will resume on Saturday, November 9 for Mayor and Monday, November 11 for Ward 1 Council Member.
+If no candidate gets a majority of first choice votes on election night, counting will resume on Monday, November 9.

 In each round, the candidate receiving the fewest number of votes, plus all other candidates who do not have a mathematical chance to win, will be eliminated.
 The voters' next highest choice for a candidate still in the running will be added to that candidate's vote total.
 Ballots that have no votes for a candidate still in the running are set aside.

 The counting and reallocation continues in rounds until a candidate achieves a majority of votes.
 If only two candidates remain and neither has achieved a majority of votes cast, then the candidate with the most votes is the winner.

 Sample Reallocation Spreadsheet (pdf)

 Ranked Voting Handouts for 2015